Market Capitalization Weighting

 The Bottom Line

 Market capitalization weighting is the standard for passive investing, offering a low-cost, low-turnover way to participate in the growth of the corporate sector.
 Market capitalization weighting is the practice of allocating portfolio space based on company size, ensuring that the index reflects the aggregate performance of invested capital.
 Through this method, investors may result in a portfolio that automatically rides long-term winners, capturing the upside of the market's most successful firms.
-On the other hand, it creates concentration risk where a few mega-cap stocks can dictate the performance of the entire market.
-Understanding this mechanism is vital for knowing what is actually driving your index fund returns.
+On the other hand, it creates concentration risk where a few mega-cap stocks can dictate the performance of the entire market, potentially leaving investors overexposed to overvalued sectors during bubbles.
+Understanding this mechanism is vital for knowing what is actually driving your index fund returns and ensuring your diversification strategy matches your actual risk tolerance.

 At a Glance